-Laci and Scott met as college students while they were both attending California Polytechnic State University — she as an ornamental horticulture major, and he was studying agricultural business.
-They first met at a party, but nothing happened until they bumped into one another again at Pacific Café in Morro Bay, a restaurant where Scott was working.
+The duo were introduced while they were both attending California Polytechnic State University — she as an ornamental horticulture major, and he was studying agricultural business.
+They met at a party, but nothing happened until they bumped into one another again at Pacific Café in Morro Bay, a restaurant where Scott was working.
 Laci made the first move by giving him her phone number, and he soon called to ask her out.

-Two years into their relationship in Dec.
-1996, Scott proposed and they tied the knot at a hot springs on Aug.
-9, 1997 — just months before Laci’s graduation.
+Two years into their relationship in December 1996, Scott proposed, and they tied the knot at a hot spring on August 9, 1997 — just months before Laci’s graduation.
 Scott’s brother-in-law Ed Caudillo recalled, “I vividly remember Scott carrying Laci up to their room at the end of the wedding.
 He’s shouting and happy, and she’s laughing, and we’re all worried he’s going to drop her.
 But Scott had her safe in his arms.”
-When they returned from their Tahitian honeymoon, the Petersons opened burger joint The Shack in San Luis Obispo, CA.
+When they returned from their Tahitian honeymoon, the Petersons opened burger joint The Shack in San Luis Obispo, California.

-They also started working on starting a family, though they had some trouble conceiving.
+They also started trying for a family, though they had some trouble conceiving.
 It wasn’t until May 2002 that Laci became pregnant with their first child, and the expectant parents were over the moon, attending doctor’s appointments and Lamaze classes together.
 “They were a happy couple,” Laci’s mom claimed.
 “There wasn’t any reason to suspect any problems.”

-A problem did arise, however, when Scott started an affair with massage therapist Amber Frey in November, when Laci was seven months pregnant.
+A problem did arise, however, when Scott began an affair with massage therapist Amber Frey in November when Laci was seven months pregnant.
 However, those close to the family have maintained Laci didn’t know about her husband stepping out.
 At a holiday party in December, Scott and Amber were photographed together looking cozy.
-He’s reported to have told her at the time that his then-alive-and-well wife had died.
+He’s reported to have told her at the time that his then-alive wife had died.